Expected Value (EV) in Poker: 7 Fast Mental Math Tricks You Can Use at the Table

 Over time, if you repeat this decision infinite times, you average +$40 per instance.

 The problem: At the table, you don’t have time to break out a calculator.
 You have 3 seconds, maybe less.
 That’s why you need these quick methods.
+(For a condensed cheat sheet of pot odds mental math shortcuts, bookmark that companion guide.)

 Quick Method 1: Pot Odds to Break-Even Win Rate (The 3-Second Decision)

 This is the most useful EV tool.
 It answers the question almost every poker player asks: “Should I call?”
+If you’re not yet comfortable with pot odds fundamentals, read that guide first—EV calculations build directly on top of pot odds.

 The basic principle: Convert your pot odds into the win rate you need.
 If your actual win rate is higher than the break-even rate, you call.
 Otherwise, you fold.